Chic African Culture Africa Factbook

 What are P and O visas?

 O-1 VISA Athletes nationally or even internationally recognized for their sporting achievements may be eligible for a non-immigrant O-1 visa.
 This visa has an initial limit of 3 years and can be renewed for another 1 year.
-Professionals who are part of the athlete’s team to assist in a specific event or performance may qualify for an O-2 visa, while the athlete’s spouses and children can apply for the O-3 visa to also remain in the USA for a specified time.
+Professionals on the athlete’s team to assist in a specific event or performance may qualify for an O-2 visa.
+At the same time, the athlete’s spouses and children can apply for the O-3 visa to also remain in the USA for a specified time.

 Chic African Culture and The African Gourmet=